webplatform/docs/css/properties/font-family/index.md

 }}
 }}
 {{Notes_Section
-|Usage=Things to note:
-* If a font family name contains whitespaces, digits or punctuation characters (other than hyphens), it is recommended to place quotes around the font family name to avoid mistakes in escaping those characters
+|Usage=* If a font family name contains whitespace, digits or punctuation characters (other than hyphens), you should place quotes around the font family name to avoid mistakes in escaping those characters
 * Generic font family names are values (keywords) and cannot appear in quotation marks
-* You can use font-family together with @font-face to declare and use external web fonts }}
+* You can use <code>font-family</code> together with <code>@font-face</code> to import and use external web fonts }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification